David Wants to Fly | Link TV

-To meet master film director David Lynch in person and talk to him about filmmaking!
-A dream come true for young David Sieveking, who first finds himself sitting face-to-face with his idol in spring 2006.
+To meet master film director David Lynch in person and talk to him about filmmaking is a dream come true for young David Sieveking, who first finds himself sitting face-to-face with his idol in spring 2006.

 The meeting takes place on the periphery of a workshop in the USA where Lynch is giving a talk on the sources of creativity.
 Paramount among them is transcendental meditation (TM), a technique the cult filmmaker has reputedly practiced daily for over thirty years.
 But he had never before spoken about it in public.
 Could TM be the mystery behind Lynch's dark, inscrutable films?

-Funded by donations Maharishi and his followers built up an unparalleled global enterprise with the global headquarters in the Netherlands; a world peace center in India; a clandestine "TM world government" in the Swiss Alps; over 20 "Invincible Universities" have been founded and there are obscure gated camps dedicated to "yogic flying".
+Funded by donations, Maharishi and his followers built up an unparalleled global enterprise with the global headquarters in the Netherlands, a world peace center in India, and a clandestine "TM world government" in the Swiss Alps.
+Over 20 "Invincible Universities" have been founded and there are obscure gated camps dedicated to "yogic flying."
 For the second time, David Sieveking discovers a whole new world.

 The more research the young filmmaker does, the more discrepancies surface.
 Suddenly TM apostates start contacting him, former high-ups in the organization who claim to have been ruined by the Maharishi -- financially as well as psychologically.
 Should he believe them?
 Is TM just a cynical money machine after all, as critics maintain, or a guru sect gone haywire?

 Throughout the odyssey that follows, David Sieveking never loses the sly sense of humor that gives this surprising film its strength, elegance, and ambiguous charm.

 Ericka Huggins, the renowned former Black Panther, political prisoner, human rights activist advocates for "restorative justice" and the role of spiritual practice in sustaining activism and promoting social change.